runekaagaard/django-treeform/README.md

 ## Apply

-Applies a `comp` transformation on the source and saves the result to the target.
+Read value for given key at the source, apply a given `comp` transformation to the value and write the result to the target.
 In normal django code that would look like:

     director = get_director(movie)
     {